mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 - The user clicks on the link to `https://site.example.com/cart`, which activates the prerendered page.
 - The user sees an empty cart, even though they just added something to it.

 The best mitigation for these cases, and indeed any time when content can get out of sync with the server, is for pages to refresh themselves as needed.
-For example, a server might use the [Broadcast Channel API](/en-US/docs/Web/API/Broadcast_Channel_API), or another mechanism such as {{domxref("fetch()")}} or a {{domxref("WebSocket")}}.
+For example, a server might use the {{domxref("Broadcast Channel API", "", "", "nocode")}}, or another mechanism such as {{domxref("fetch()")}} or a {{domxref("WebSocket")}}.
 Pages can then update themselves appropriately, including speculatively loaded pages that have not yet activated.

 ## Session history behavior for prerendered documents